oreoruuser/jakube/CONTRIBUTING.md

     List all relevant steps to reproduce the observed behaviour.

 ## First Contributions
-If you are a first time contributor to `voyager`,  familiarize yourself with the:
+If you are a first time contributor to `Jakube`,  familiarize yourself with the:
 * [Code of Conduct](CODE_OF_CONDUCT.md)
 * [GitHub Flow Workflow](https://guides.github.com/introduction/flow/)